Shopify/polaris/polaris.shopify.com/content/components/actions/setting-toggle.md

 The setting toggle title should:

-- Be the setting name, written as a noun or gerund -ing phrase ("Test mode" or "Automatic order archiving")
+- Be the setting name, written as a noun or gerund (-ing) phrase (“Test mode” or “Automatic order archiving”)
-- Represent the experience when the setting is On even if the setting restricts, limits, removes or hides functionality.
+- Represent the experience when the setting is turned on—even if the setting restricts, limits, removes, or hides functionality

 <!-- dodont -->